ideasonpurpose/ansible-playbooks/README.md

 These first steps make sure the controller can talk to the target and execute commands.

 #### First run
-1. Rename the `hosts_sample` document to `hosts` and enter the addresses of your target machines
+1. Rename the `hosts_sample` document to `hosts` and enter the addresses of your target machines and the name of the admin user.
 2. Copy your SSH public key to the target: `ssh-copy-id admin@target-imac.local`
 2. Copy the bootstrap.sh script to the target machine.
 SSH into the target and run the ruby script with sudo to configure the target's sudoers file.